shdnx/dangless-malloc/README.md

 # need sudo, because it's building a kernel module
 sudo make

-# insert the Dune kernel module
-sudo insmod kern/dune.ko

-# change permissions on /dev/dune so we can run Dune apps without 'sudo'
-sudo chmod a+rw /dev/dune

 cd ../../sources

 # currently only the dune platform is really supported